 How To Grow Mint in Water

-Select 4-6 inch (10-15cm) cuttings without flowers.
+Select 4-6 inch (10-15cm) mint cuttings without flowers.
 Remove the lower leaves, keeping a few on top, and place the cuttings in a glass of water.
-Position the glass it in a well lit and ventilated place away from direct sunlight.
+Position the glass in a well-lit and ventilated place away from direct sunlight.

-Be sure to change the water every second to third day to prevent the cuttings from rotting.
+Be sure to change the water every second or third day to prevent the mint cuttings from rotting.

 After a week, roots will start to appear.
 Wait for a few more days for the roots to lengthen and develop.
 The new mint plant will then be ready to be transferred to a pot with rich, well-drained soil.

 Don’t forget to harden off new plants to help them acclimatize to new conditions such as moving into full sun.

-Mint can be harvested as soon as the leaves develop though it is best to leave 1-2 inches (2.5-5 cm) of the stem from the ground so the plant can continue to flourish.
+Mint can be harvested as soon as the leaves develop though it’s best to leave 1-2 inches (2.5-5 cm) of the stem from the ground so the plant can continue to flourish.

 You can also just pick the mint leaves as you need them.

 How To Use Mint